Platform as a Service – What is PaaS?

 2) Improved scalability and rapid progress

-When you’re using a PaaS solution, the infrastructure is already there, and you can easily ramp up or down.
+When you’re using a Platform as a Service solution, the infrastructure is already there, and you can easily ramp up or down.
 You don’t risk building yourself into a corner.
 Not having to worry about enhancing and maintaining your platform allows your team to focus on adding value – instead of laying the ground.

 3) Lower costs